Veaceslav Iordan

-Veaceslav Iordan (born 12 June 1966 in Chircăieşti, Causeni) is a Moldovan politician who served as interim Mayor of Chișinău from January–June 2007.
+Veaceslav Iordan (born 12 June 1966) is a Moldovan politician who served as interim Mayor of Chișinău from January to June 2007.

 Biography

-Veaceslav Iordan was born on June 12, 1966 in the village of Chircăieşti, Căușeni District.
-After graduating from secondary school in his native town in 1983, became a student at the Faculty of Engineering of the Academy of Construction in Kharkov (Ukraine).

-After a year of study he did his mandatory military service in the Soviet Army, during the years 1984-1986.
+Veaceslav Iordan was born on 12 June 1966 in the village of Chircăieşti, Căușeni District.
+After graduating from secondary school in his native town in 1983, became a student at the Faculty of Engineering of the Academy of Construction in Kharkiv.
+After a year of study he did his mandatory military service in the Soviet Army from 1984 to 1986.
 In 1986 he returned to the Academy where he continued his studies, obtaining a diploma in engineering.

-He began work as an engineer at the engineering department of Hotel Inturist from 1993-1998.
+He began work as an engineer at the engineering department of Hotel Inturist from 1993 to 1998.
 In 1998 he was employed as head of maintenance services for Railways of Moldova.
-In 2000 he was appointed as deputy director general for social and capital construction in the same company.
+In 2000, he was appointed as deputy director general for social and capital construction in the same company.

-In 2003, he was elected on party lists of Moldova to the Chișinău municipal council, then on April 13, 2006, was elected Deputy Mayor of Chișinău.
+In 2003, he was elected on party lists of Moldova to the Chișinău municipal council, then on 13 April, 2006, was elected Deputy Mayor of Chișinău.
 In the new position, he coordinated infrastructure issues household utilities, roads, transport, public lighting, funeral services, and the village green.

 Appointment as Interim General Mayor of Chișinău

-In 2003 Veaceslav Iordan was elected as municipal councilor of Chișinău on the lists of the Party of Communists of the Republic of Moldova, and then on April 13, 2006 was elected as deputy mayor of Chișinău municipality.
+In 2003 Veaceslav Iordan was elected as municipal councilor of Chișinău on the lists of the Party of Communists of the Republic of Moldova, and then on April 13, 2006, was elected as deputy mayor of Chișinău municipality.
 In the new position, he coordinated the problems related to the communal household infrastructure, roads, transport, public lighting, funeral services, green spaces and was also responsible for the activity of "Termocom" JSC, "Apa-canal Chișinău" JSC, CET-1, CET-2, "Chișinău-Gaz ".

 The appointment of the acting interim mayor of Chișinău, Vasile Ursu, as minister came just four months before the general local elections in May, elections in which the interim mayor of Chișinău had announced the decision not to run.
-Vasile Ursu has resigned as mayor of Chișinău since January 25, 2007 and has empowered deputy mayor Veaceslav Iordan to perform the duties of the acting interim mayor of Chișinău.
+Vasile Ursu has resigned as mayor of Chișinău since January 25, 2007, and has empowered deputy mayor Veaceslav Iordan to perform the duties of the acting interim mayor of Chișinău.